mongodb/mongo-hadoop/README.md

 KNOWN ISSUES
 --------------

-You cannot configure bare regexes (e.g. /^foo/) in the config xml as they won't parse.
+* You cannot configure bare regexes (e.g. /^foo/) in the config xml as they won't parse.
 Use {"$regex": "^foo", "$options": ""} instead. ..
 Make sure to omit the slashes.
+* [HADOOP-19 - MongoStorage fails when tuples w/i bags are not named](https://jira.mongodb.org/browse/HADOOP-19) - This is due to an open Apache bug, [PIG-2509](https://issues.apache.org/jira/browse/PIG-2509).

 STREAMING